-Heating effect of electric current class 10 – formulas & Numerical
+Heating effect of electric current class 10 Numericals

-In this post, we will discuss the Heating effect of electric current (class 10) and list down the Heating Effect formulas or Equations of electric power and energy.
+In this post on the Heating effect of electric current class 10 Numericals, we will list down the Heating Effect formulas or Equations of electric power and energy.
 And, then we will solve a bunch of numerical problems as well using these formulas.

 • The power P dissipated in a component due to the heating effect of current is related to the potential difference (PD) V across the component and the current I in it: